 Any vendors or retailers fulfilling their own products will still be able to sell them on Amazon during this period.

 These changes follow Amazon’s announcement yesterday that the company is adding 100,000 new full and part-time positions to its fulfilment centres across the US to increase fulfilment capacity.
-It has not yet been confirmed if Amazon will be increasing hiring here in the UK.
+It has not yet been confirmed if Amazon will be increasing hiring here in Australia or in Europe.

 If you have any questions about this Amazon announcement and how it might affect your business, please reach out to your Account Manager or contact email@example.com.